 The Scottish Housing Regulator has produced a guide for tenants and service users on how they regulate which is available here.

 They also keep a Register of all the RSLs in Scotland, which holds important information about each landlord and how you can contact them.
 Abertay’s entry is here.

 In regulating, they focus on securing good outcomes for tenants and other service users, help them to hold their landlords to account and drive improvement in the provision of social housing.

 The SHR has introduced a new requirement that all RSLs submit an annual Assurance Statement.
-The first statement is to be submitted by 31 October 2019 and will be available here once submitted.
+The first statement was approved by the Management Committee on 30 October 2019 and is available here.